Apostasy (2017 film)

 Apostasy is a 2017 British drama film about Jehovah's Witnesses directed by Daniel Kokotajlo.
 It was screened in the Discovery section at the 2017 Toronto International Film Festival.
 Kokotajlo was nominated at the 2019 BAFTAs for the Outstanding Debut by a British Writer, Director or Producer.

-Two sisters are brought up in a tightly knit group of Jehovah's Witnesses in Oldham.
-The film explores guilt, love, faith as well as the interpersonal issues resulting from indoctrination and the authoritarian setting of the group.
+The film follows two sisters who are brought up in a tightly knit group of Jehovah's Witnesses in Oldham and the tension that results from one of them being disfellowshipped.

 Plot

-Jehovah's Witness Ivanna Whitling lives with her two adult daughters, Alex and Luisa, in Oldham.
-Alex and Luisa are also members of the faith.
+Oldham-based Jehovah's Witness Ivanna Whitling lives with her two adult daughters, Alex and Luisa, who are also members of the congregation.
 Alex, who works as a gardener, has just turned eighteen and her older sister attends college.
-Alex suffers from a medical condition that causes anemia.
-As a result of her religious beliefs, she would not be able to accept a blood transfusion in a medical emergency.
-Alex's doctor tries to convince her to change her mind with the reassurance that nobody would need to know.
-Alex hesitates to give her the medical directive card.
+Alex suffers from a medical condition that causes anemia but due to her religious beliefs, she cannot accept a blood transfusion in a medical emergency.

-Luisa and Alex go door-knocking amongst the local Urdu-speaking population to spread their faith.
-After taking a walk with her family in the park, Luisa reveals that she is pregnant with an ultrasound image.
-Ivanna condemns Luisa for having sex outside of marriage with a 'worldly' man.
+Luisa and Alex go door-knocking amongst the local Urdu-speaking Muslim population to spread their faith.
+After taking a walk with her family in the park, Luisa reveals that she is pregnant.
+Ivanna condemns Luisa for having sex outside of marriage with a Muslim.
 Luisa is disfellowshipped and an announcement is made at the Kingdom Hall indicating that she is "no longer one of Jehovah's Witnesses".
 As a result, Luisa is to be shunned by her family and religious community until she is reinstated.
 Luisa moves out and Ivanna is reminded by the elders that any contact with Luisa must only be that which is absolutely necessary.

 A newly arrived elder named Steven introduces himself to Ivanna and Alex at a meeting.
 Steven then proceeds to visit Alex at her home.
 Ivanna initially assumes this to be a shepherding visit but his intentions are actually to begin a courtship with Alex.
 At a gathering with friends, Alex collapses.
 The scene fades to black before showing Ivanna in despair outside a hospital.
 Luisa attends Alex's funeral but is ignored by the others present.
 She briefly talks to her mother in the cloak room after the funeral; they hug and Luisa cries loudly in grief.